What you will need: (Download these instructions here)

 We ship our 36 gauge copper sheets rolled onto tube and packaged extremely well.

+Step 1.
 Cut your copper sheet with a pair of scissors or a utility knife and a straight edge.

+Step 2.
 Scuff up the backside of your copper sheet and bar surface with some sandpaper.
 The best substrate for making a copper bartop is MDF.
 It is cheap and does not expand or contract like plywood can.
 The thickness of your substrate is not important.
 Some people use 3/4" or double up on 3/4" to a thicker surface.
 It really makes no difference as long as the surface is smooth.

+Step 4.
 Place dowel rods along the bar surface to float the copper sheet above.

+Step 5.
 Once your copper sheet is in place, start removing the dowel rods one at a time, rolling the copper onto the surface with your laminate roller.

+Step 7.
 A flood coat self-levels to approximately 1/8” thick which is what most commercial and residential bars require.
 Pour your bar top epoxy onto the surface of your bar.
 The epoxy will self-level so it will do most of the work itself.
-If you have bar rail, it is best if you seal any cracks with clear silicone prior to pouring the epoxy so that it cannot flow through and also to prevent any air bubbles from forming in the epoxy (especially in the corners).
+If you have bar rail, it is best if you seal any cracks with latex caulk or Elmer's glue prior to pouring the epoxy so that it cannot flow through and also to prevent any air bubbles from forming in the epoxy (especially in the corners).
 You can pour the epoxy right up to the rail.
 Since the epoxy is thick in consistency, it will not run over the back edge very much so you don't have to worry about making a dam to hold it in.
 Just take a paint brush and wipe along the sides of your bar top to smooth out the epoxy that does drip over.
 This will provide a sufficient coat for the sides and edges.
 You can also paint more epoxy on the sides and edges if necessary.
 You can use the heat gun to get rid of the brush strokes.
 A coverage chart is located on our Epoxy page which will help you to determine the amount necessary for your project.
 Although it might sound tricky to work with, you will find the epoxy is quite easy to use since it does most of the work itself.

+Step 8.
 Use a heat gun or a hair dryer to pop any air bubbles in the epoxy for a duration of 30 minutes.
 After that, the epoxy will harden past the point of getting any more air bubbles.
 Wait at least 3-4 complete days before using your bartop.

 That's it.
 Now you have a truly unique copper bar top that your friends will be talking about for a long time!